genjax-dev/genjax-chi/README.md

 ## 🔎 What is GenJAX?

-GenJAX is a GPU-accelerated probabilistic programming language (PPL): a system which provides automation for building programs which denote probability distributions, and as well as automation for constructing samplers, variational approximations, gradient estimators for expectations, and more.
+GenJAX is a GPU-accelerated probabilistic programming language (PPL): a system which provides automation for building programs which denote probability distributions, and as well as automation for constructing samplers, variational approximations, gradient estimators for expected values, and more.

 The design of GenJAX is centered on _programmable inference_, automation which allows users to express and customize Bayesian inference algorithms, including advanced forms of Monte Carlo and variational inference methods.